 About the Michigan Historical Marker Program

-The Michigan Historical Marker Program was established in 1955.
-The program's first marker was dedicated on October 22, 1955, at Michigan State University in East Lansing.
-Since then, more than 1,600 state historical markers have been erected, making Michigan's one of the largest privately funded historical marker programs in the nation.
+The Michigan Historical Marker Program was established by the legislature and governor in 1955, years before others.
+Since then, more than 1,700 have been placed all across the stateand in several other states and Europemaking Michigan's one of the premier marker programs in the nation.

-Markers are easy to locate and offer well-documented, easy-to-understand histories.
-They reflect the importance a community places on its heritage and serve as a prominent reminder of a site's historical significance.
-Marker dedication ceremonies are times of community celebration that introduce a lasting resource for tourism, education and civic heritage.
+Each marker reflects an important story of a place, an event or a person.
+They powerfully show the importance a community places on its heritage and serve as signposts of historical significance.
+A marker dedication ceremony is an event of commemoration and even celebration that introduces a lasting resource for tourism, education and community heritage.

-Interested in marking a site with a Michigan Historical Marker?
-Please read more about how to apply for a marker.
+Interested in telling a story with a Michigan Historical Marker?
+Please see How to Apply for a Michigan Historical Marker.